joshrp/moonlight-docs/Fixing-Hardware-Decoding-Problems.md

 If you are using Hackintosh machine, you'll need to find a GPU driver (if available) that correctly implements VideoToolbox decoding for H.264 video.

 # Linux
-Moonlight uses VAAPI and VDPAU for hardware acceleration on Linux.
-One of those two APIs should be compatible with any modern GPU.
-The most common issue preventing it from working properly is a missing VAAPI or VDPAU driver package for your GPU.
+Moonlight uses VAAPI, VDPAU, and NVDEC for hardware acceleration on Linux.
+One of those APIs should be compatible with any modern GPU.
+The most common issue preventing it from working properly is a missing driver package for your GPU.

 * If you installed Moonlight via Flatpak, run `flatpak update` to ensure the Flatpak runtime has installed the matching extension for your current GPU.

 * If you are running Wayland on GNOME, you may need to launch Moonlight with the `-platform wayland` option to ensure hardware acceleration works.
     * If you installed Moonlight via Flatpak, you would run `flatpak run com.moonlight_stream.Moonlight -platform wayland`
     * The Snap package of Moonlight does not currently support hardware acceleration on Wayland.
-    * Hardware acceleration on NVIDIA GPUs doesn't not work under Wayland because VDPAU doesn't support Wayland rendering.
     * Decoding performance under Wayland may not be as good as X11, so try X11 if you experience performance issues.